 Gregory Phillips II, M.S., Ph.D., (he/him) is an assistant professor in the Department of Medical Social Sciences, and directs the research program in Evaluation, Data Integration, and Technical Assistance (EDIT) within ISGMH.
 His research focuses on understanding social-, sexual-, and network-level factors that drive the HIV epidemic among men who have sex with men (MSM), particularly among young MSM and Black MSM.
 He received his doctorate in Epidemiology from The George Washington University in 2012, and has spent the last decade working on HRSA-, CDC-, and NIH-funded projects focused on identifying behaviors associated with HIV infection and effective interventions to halt the spread of HIV among affected populations.
 He is currently the principal investigator (PI) of two NIH-funded R01 awards: an NIAAA-funded project assessing the role of alcohol disparities in HIV risk among sexual minority youth utilizing data from the CDC’s Youth Risk Behavior Survey (YRBS); and Network Canvas, a NIDA-funded project to develop a standalone software suite that will simplify the process of collecting complex network and geospatial data.
 Dr. Phillips is also the PI of the Center for the Evaluation of HIV Prevention Programs in Chicago, a Chicago Department of Public Health (CDPH)-funded project to evaluate 20 evidence-based and innovative HIV prevention interventions being implemented in Chicago.
 He has been the PI of two Third Coast Center for AIDS Research (CFAR) awards to: address disparities in meningitis vaccination awareness and uptake among MSM, and to identify HIV microepidemics among YMSM using network and phylogenetic data.
 Dr. Phillips is also the Academic PI of an Alliance for Research in Chicagoland Communities (ARCC) project to improve the health of Latino same gender-loving men, working alongside a community-based organization on Chicago’s Northwest side.
 Additionally, Dr. Phillips collaborates with others on a variety of research projects related to program evaluation and use of diverse datasets to address health disparities among sexual and gender minority individuals.
 These collaborations include serving as a Co-Investigator with the Center for Prevention Implementation Methodology for Drug Abuse and HIV, as a faculty affiliate of the Institute for Policy Research, and as a member of the Network Science Data Core for RADAR.
 Feinberg faculty profile | PubMed bibliography | Northwestern Scholars profile

-Steven Thrasher, Ph.D., (he/him) is the inaugural Daniel H. Renberg chair of social justice in reporting at Northwestern’s Medill School, the first journalism professorship in the world to focus on LGBTQ issues.
+Steven Thrasher, Ph.D., (he/him) is the inaugural Daniel H. Renberg chair of social justice in reporting at Northwestern’s Medill School, the first journalism professorship in the world to focus on LGBTQ issues, and an ISGMH faculty member.
 Dr. Thrasher is a transdisciplinary scholar of HIV/AIDS and a practicing journalist, whose writing explores the intersections of racism and health disparities in American society and culture.
 A former public radio reporter, staff writer for the Village Voice, and writer-at-large for the Guardian, his journalism has been published in the New York Times, Nation, Atlantic, Out, Advocate, Inside Higher Education, NPR, Teen Vogue, LitHub, and Esquire.
 For five years, Dr. Thrasher covered the HIV prosecution of Michael Johnson for BuzzFeed News, which—along with his coverage of the Black Lives Matter movement in Missouri—formed the basis of his dissertation on race and the criminalization of HIV/AIDS.
 His research has been supported by grants from the Ford and Alfred P. Sloan Foundations, and he’s been the recipient of a Courage Award (from the Anti-Violence Project), James Aronson Award for Social Justice Journalism (Hunter College), Al Neuharth Award for Innovation in Investigative Journalism (Gannett Foundation), and the Journalist of the Year Award (National Lesbian and Gay Journalists Association).
 In 2017, he was inducted into the Hall of Fame of the American Sociological Association’s journal Contexts.
-Dr. Thrasher has published or has forthcoming scholarly articles in the academic journals Biography, Contexts, Souls, Radical History Review, and the Journal of American History, and he he has contributed chapters to ten books, including Black Star (BFI 2015), Queer Activism After Marriage Equality (Routledge 2018), and Imagining Queer Methods (NYU Press 2019).
+Dr. Thrasher has published or has forthcoming scholarly articles in the academic journals Biography, Contexts, Souls, Radical History Review, and the Journal of American History, and he has contributed chapters to ten books, including Black Star (BFI 2015), Queer Activism After Marriage Equality (Routledge 2018), and Imagining Queer Methods (NYU Press 2019).
 He holds a BFA in Dramatic Writing and Film/TV Production from the Tisch School of the Arts and a PhD in American Studies from New York University.
 Medill bio.

 Nanette Benbow, M.A.S, (she/her) is a research assistant professor in the Department of Psychiatry and Behavioral Sciences at the Northwestern University Feinberg School of Medicine; Director of the Third Coast Center for AIDS Research (TC-CFAR) End HIV Scientific Working Group; and member of the Center for Prevention Implementation Methodology.
 Her research interests include the use of epidemiologic and network modeling to improve HIV prevention and care continua; health equity for Latinos and sexual and gender minorities; and developing academic-public health partnerships in implementing evidence-based interventions that reduce HIV incidence in local settings.
 Before joining the Northwestern Faculty in 2016, Ms. Benbow was deputy commissioner of the STI/HIV Services Bureau of the Chicago Department of Public Health (CDPH) where she oversaw the development and implementation of prevention and care interventions.
 Feinberg faculty profile